 Ewald-Steinle-Haus Tiefenbronner Straße 100 in 75175 Pforzheim The Wildpark Pforzheim is known far beyond its borders and attracts many visitors every day.
 Whether young or old, the wildlife park is a special free-access leisure and recreation facility.
-Close-to-nature enclosures and the keeping of Central European wildlife in social groups appropriate to the species' needs are the hallmarks of the Wildpark.
+Closeto-nature enclosures and the keeping of Central European wildlife in social groups appropriate to the species' needs are the hallmarks of the Wildpark.
 Originally a private initiative, the city of Pforzheim now runs the Wildpark, continuously expanding it since the 1970s.
-It has found special recognition in "Die schönsten Wildparks zwischen Nordsee und Alpen - Deutschland wilde Tiere", the renowned international magazine "National Geographic" (Collector's Edition N.18), alongside 29 other parks.
+The Wildpark in Pforzheim is one of the most unusual wildlife parks in southern Germany.
+It was even singled out for special recognition in "Die schönsten Wildparks zwischen Nordsee und Alpen - Deutschland wilde Tiere", the renowned international magazine "National Geographic" (Collector's Edition N.18), alongside 29 other parks.

-Contributors: Philipp Schüller for Digel, Tatjana Stürmer, Diane Hillebrandt for EGF Binder, Céline Baumann with German Naturopathic Association and Q-Prints social gardening, Suzanne Bernhardt, Philipp Kolmann, BA Transportation Design and BA Jewellery of Pforzheim University, Lidewij Edelkoort, Kasper Bosmans with Emperor Rudolf II, Harald Glööckler with Laura Halding-Hoppenheits, farmer Sandra Baral with two Alpacas, organ player Juliane Schmitt
+Contributors: Philipp Schüller for Digel, Tatjana Stürmer, Diane Hillebrandt for EGF Binder, Céline Baumann with German Naturopathic Association and Q-Prints social gardening, Suzanne Bernhardt, Philipp Kolmann, BA Transportation Design and BA Jewellery of Pforzheim University